Hearty, rustic soup of roasted eggplant and tomatoes with a Parmesan crostini.

 Roasted Eggplant and Tomato Soup

-Puree the mixture in a blender, food processor or food mill.
-Return to the saucepan and add additional chicken broth as needed to get the consistency you prefer.
+- Puree the mixture in a blender, food processor or food mill.
+Return to the saucepan and add additional stock as needed to get the consistency you prefer.